-Members of Minnesota GreenCorps gain a great deal of experience through their service that helps them move forward in their careers.
-Here are a few stories of alumni that went on to work in the environmental field, along with encouragement for those that are considering service.
+Members of Minnesota GreenCorps gain great experience through their service that helps them move forward in their careers.
+Here are a few stories of MN GreenCorps alumni who went on to work as environmental professionals.
+What could serving as a MN GreenCorps member do for you?

 As Sustainability Program Manager at Fairview Health Services, Wesli Waters is responsible for managing the Fairview system green team along with projects related to energy efficiency, water conservation, healthy food systems, environmentally preferable purchasing, and more.

 Grant writing, GIS work, flyer and spreadsheet design, presenting, planning, and fostering partnerships are just some of the tangible skills that Nick Voss gained from his Minnesota GreenCorps service.